hayde0264/CS-Degree/Control-Flow/background.md

 # Control flow

 Control flow is the process
-of analysing variables within
+of analyzing variables within
-a system and then chooseing
+a system and then choosing
 which one(s) to execute based
 on given parameters.